 |1||Sehr gut||Very good|

 An exam or an entire grade gets passed with a 1-4.
 If the school certificate (Zeugnis) at the end of the school year shows two or more 5s or one 6, the student usually has to repeat the entire school year.
-Usually, a student can repeat a school year twice during their education before having to change school track to a less challenging school.
+Usually, a student can repeat a school year twice during their education before having to change the school track to a less challenging school.
 The Germans call the repetition of a school year’ sitzen bleiben‘, which literally means to stay seated.

 When attending a Gymnasium, there is one exception.
-While 5th and 6th grade serves as an orientation phase of whether the Gymnasium is the right fit for the student.
+While 5th and 6th grade serve as an orientation phase of whether the Gymnasium is the right fit for the student.
 The 7th grade is the so-called trial year and can’t be repeated.
 If a student fails to pass this grade, they have to change tracks to Realschule.

 It is not uncommon that students, who received a 5 or 6 on a paper or exam during the school year, have to get the grade (which is written below the exam) signed by their parents to ensure that parents are aware of their child’s performance.
 In addition, schools send the so-called ‘Blaue Briefe‘ letters in a blue envelope at least ten weeks before the final Zeugnis to the parents of students at risk of needing to repeat the school year.

 In certain cases, it is also possible for especially bright and talented students to skip one grade.
-If teachers, the school’s direction, and parents agree, that it is beneficial for the student.
+If teachers, the school’s direction, and parents agree, it is beneficial for the student.